Autodesk/synthesis/fission/README.md

 ### Requirements

-1. Bun (v1.2.0 recommended)
+1. Bun (v1.2.20 recommended)
-   - Yarn, Bun, or any other package managers work just as well.
+   - Yarn, NPM, or any other package managers work just as well.
 2. NodeJS (v20.10.0 recommended)
    - Needed for running the development server.